Diarsid/gem-injector/docs/tutorial.md

 #### Module Builders [:arrow_up_small:](#gem-injector-tutorial)

 Assume that there are some complex module depends on several other modules.
 Let it be, for example, **FifthModule** depends on **SecondModule**, **ThirdModule** and **FourthModule** (assume there are more then three previous modules have been designed).
-But while developing its functionality it turns out that there isn’t real nessecity for **FifthModule** instance to use **ThirdModule** all the time.
+But while developing its functionality it turns out that there isn’t real necessity for **FifthModule** instance to use **ThirdModule** all the time.
 What is actually required is only some initial data that can be obtained from **ThirdModule** only once.
 After it **ThirdModule** instance actually becomes useless and redundant for **FifthModule**.
 But we still need its information i.e. depend on it.
-Moreover, let’s assume that it is nessecary to perform some additional preliminary actions to initialize **FifthModule**.
+Moreover, let’s assume that it is necessary to perform some additional preliminary actions to initialize **FifthModule**.
 Those operations can be incapsulated in package-private classes and methods in the same package in which **FifthModule** is located.

 Let’s extend our previous dependensies graph with **FourthModule** and **FifthModule**.
 This will look something like this: